j-y26/IntegraTRN/README.md

 11. ***plotATACMotifHeatmap*** for visualizing the motif enrichment analysis as a heatmap comparing differentially enriched motifs between the two testing conditions
+12. ***exportDE***, a utility function for exporting the differential expression results to a data frame
+13. ***as.data.frame***, a utility generic function for converting the `PEAKTag` object to a data frame for easy manipulation
+14. ***asGRanges***, a utility generic function for converting the `PEAKTag` object to a `GRanges` object for easy manipulation
+15. ***getRawData***, a utility function for easy access of the raw data stored in the `MOList` object, which is an accessor function for the `MOList` internal slots
+16. ***exportNormalizedCounts***, a utility function for exporting the normalized counts after differential analysis
+17. ***DETag***, a utility function as a constructor for the `DETag` object, useful for optimizing TRN construction workflow
+18. ***TOPTag***, a utility function as a constructor for the `TOPTag` object, which inherits the `DETag` class with additional gene selection criteria and ranking, useful for optimizing TRN construction workflow
+19. ***PEAKTag***, a utility function as a constructor for the `PEAKTag` object, which inherits the `DETag` class with specific peak annotations, useful for optimizing TRN construction workflow

+#### Part 2 primarily consists of the following functionalities:

-12. ***matchSamplesRNAsmallRNA*** for matching the samples between RNAseq and small RNAseq data
+20. ***matchSamplesRNAsmallRNA*** for matching the samples between RNAseq and small RNAseq data
-13. ***exportMatchResult*** for exporting the matching results to a data frame
+21. ***exportMatchResult*** for exporting the matching results to a data frame
-14. ***loadExtInteractions*** for loading external interaction data for small RNA - gene and TF - gene interactions
+22. ***loadExtInteractions*** for loading external interaction data for small RNA - gene and TF - gene interactions
+23. ***setGene2Protein*** for setting the gene to protein name mapping
-15. ***setOmicCutoffs*** for setting the cutoffs for differential expression and accessibility used to filter the key elements in the TRN
+24. ***setOmicCutoffs*** for setting the cutoffs for differential expression and accessibility used to filter the key elements in the TRN
-16. ***constructTRN*** for constructing the TRN
+25. ***constructTRN*** for constructing the TRN
-17. ***plotNetwork*** for visualizing the TRN
+26. ***plotNetwork*** for visualizing the TRN
-18. ***parseVertexMetadata*** for parsing the vertex metadata of the TRN to retrieve the key elements in the TRN
+27. ***parseVertexMetadata*** for parsing the vertex metadata of the TRN to retrieve the key elements in the TRN
+28. ***exportEdgeSet***, a utility function for exporting the edge set of the TRN
+29. ***exportIgraph***, a utility function for exporting an `igraph` object of the TRN for further plot customization
+30. ***writeTRN***, a utility function for exporting the TRN to a file in a compatible format for third-party network analysis softwares
+31. ***TRNet***, a utility function as a constructor for the `TRNet` object, useful for optimizing TRN construction workflow if users simply want to visualize a network without prior analysis

+#### and finally integrating the two parts into a single workflow:

+32. ***runIntegraTRN*** for running a shinyApp that integrates the two parts into a user-friendly single workflow

-The package also provides several datasets: - An RNAseq count matrix
+The package also provides several datasets: - An RNAseq count matrix:
+`RNAseq_heart`

-- A small RNAseq count matrix coveting miRNA, tRNA, piRNA, snoRNA, snRNA, and circRNA
+- A small RNAseq count matrix covering miRNA, tRNA, piRNA, snoRNA, snRNA, and circRNA: `smallRNAseq_heart`

-- A proteomics count matrix
+- A proteomics count matrix: `protein_heart`

-- Sample information for all above 3 omics data
+- Sample information for all above 3 omics data: `RNAseq_heart_samples`, `smallRNAseq_heart_samples`, and `protein_heart_samples`

-- Two ATACseq peak files as raw data located in the `extdata` folder
+- Two ATACseq peak files as raw data located in the `extdata` folder:
+  `peak1.bed` and `peak2.bed`

-- An example miRNA-gene interaction dataset
+- An example miRNA-gene interaction dataset: `miR2Genes`

-- An example TF-gene interaction dataset
+- An example TF-gene interaction dataset: `tf2Genes`

+- An example protein-gene name conversion information:
+  `proteinGeneIDConvert`

+- Position weight matrix (PWM) for vertebrate DNA binding motifs curated by the JASPAR database 2022 release: `jasparVertebratePWM`

+- Small RNA type annotation for human small RNA transcripts:
+  `sncRNAAnnotation`

 - An example MOList object containing all types of omics data, but with a very light weight (100 genes only)

+Please refer to the package vignette
+`Integrating multi-omics for constructing transcriptional regulatory networks` for more details on these datasets and the illustration of the analysis pipeline.

+The package has also defined a set of key data structures, namely the S4 classes `MOList`, `DETag`, `TOPTag`, `PEAKTag`, and `TRNet`.
+Please refer to the package vignette
-Please refer to the package vignette for more details on these datasets illustrates the analysis pipeline of the package.
+`Optimizing workflows for TRN construction` for more details on these data structures and how to use them effectively to extend the functionality of the package.

 An overview of the analysis pipeline is shown below: